 'Super Cyclone' Amphan wreaks havoc in India and Bangladesh

-'Super Cyclone' Amphan hit across the Bay of Bengal on 19th-20th May, reaching speeds of 180km/hour – the fasted storm ever recorded in the bay – killing over 80 people and destroying countless homes in India and Bangladesh.
-CARE colleagues from the affected regions report on the damage they are now in the process of helping people to cope with.
+'Super Cyclone' Amphan hit across the Bay of Bengal on 19th-0th May, reaching speeds of 180km/hour – the fastest storm ever recorded in the bay – killing over 80 people and destroying countless homes in India and Bangladesh.
+With resources already stretched by the coronavirus crisis, CARE colleagues from the affected regions report on the damage they are now in the process of helping people to cope with.

-Walter Mawsaa Acting Country Director, CARE Bangladesh in Dhaka, says:
+Walter Mawsaa, Acting Country Director, CARE Bangladesh, says:

 Amphan destroyed thatched houses and semi-solid housing structures, laid waste to standing and newly sown summer crops of paddy, pulses, vegetables; and damaged critical power, communication, water, river dams, roads, forestation and livestock in abundance.
 Shantamay concludes:

-Amphan truly destroyed people’s hope in the two states of Odisha and West Bengal in India to revive lives while they raged war against COVID 19.
+Amphan truly destroyed people’s hope in the two states of Odisha and West Bengal in India to revive lives while they waged war against COVID-19.
 Today an estimated 4 million people stand exposed to severe hunger, malnutrition, poverty, and exposure to diseases.
 The state governments have exhausted their financial and food resources.
-There has been negligible donor and corporate support available to the state of Odisha during Fani and COVID 19 and now both states stand before the world with expectation of support to rekindle hope in lives of people.”
+There has been negligible donor and corporate support available to the state of Odisha during Fani and COVID-19 and now both states stand before the world with expectation of support to rekindle hope in lives of people.

 Lebanon disaster: CARE begins emergency distributions in BeirutCARE has begun distributing food parcels to people in neighbourhoods devastated by the explosion at Beirut...Already facing a terrible economic crisis aggravated by COVID-19, this is yet another tragedy to strike...